 - Discuss the processes applied in a medical workplace to sterilize surgical tools and equipment.

-- Summarize the Medical Assistant's tasks in preoperative procedures.
+- Summarize the Medical Assisting's tasks in preoperative procedures.

-- Describe the Medical Assistant's responsibilities during an operative procedure.
+- Describe the Medical Assisting's responsibilities during an operative procedure.

-- Implement the Medical Assistant's duties in the postoperative interval.
+- Implement the Medical Assisting's duties in the postoperative interval.

 - Explain the function of the physician's office laboratory.

-- Identify the Medical Assistant's tasks in the physician's office laboratory.
+- Identify the Medical Assisting's tasks in the physician's office laboratory.